Yoga is Alive! – an ever-flowering and unfolding Practice – and the daily benefits it brings, support and nourish us on every level of our Being.

 In the west, Asana is generally referred to as physical postures.
 However, in the practice of traditional Hatha Yoga, Asanas are a deeply embodied experience: ‘Dynamic internal dances in the form of postures.
 These help to keep the body strong, flexible, and relaxed.
 Their practice strengthens the nervous system and refines our process of inner perception.’
 (3)

 When we practice embodied Asana, we practice with the intention:

 (Pantanjali’s Yoga Sutras, Sutra 11.46)

 Or more specifically, every Asana: ‘…should be done with a feeling of firmness, steadiness and endurance in the body; goodwill in the intelligence of the [mind], and awareness and delight in… the Heart’.
 (4)

-In a Yoga Nature class, we explore and learn the core principles of embodied Asana.
-Working with these principles, we are able to access a deeper, more subtle Awareness of what it means to be comfortably centred ‘in the Body’ as well as the Mind – and Asana becomes a delightful meditation in action!
+In a Yoga Nature class, we explore and learn the essential principles of embodied Asana.
+Working with these principles – along with the natural embodied wisdom of organic, somatic movement – we are able to access a deeper, more subtle Awareness of what it means to be comfortably centred ‘in the Body’ as well as the Mind – and Asana becomes a delightful meditation in action!